CountMeow/CountMeow/README.md

 Name: Calx
-Age: 20
+Age: 21
 Currently majoring in Programming
-I'm in my third year there.
+I'm in my final year there!

-I work in the EVS department at Cleveland Clinic and want to eventually move up into medical software when I graduate.
+I work in the EVS department at Crystal Clinic and want to eventually move up into medical software when I graduate.
 Medical Software or perhaps something with video games if I'm lucky enough.
+I also have an IT Internship with the Computer Center on Akron's Campus.

 Programming Languages:
 Currently Know:
 Python
+C++
+Java
+Javascript
+HTML + CSS

-Want to Learn/Will Learn:
+Want to Learn:
-C++ (In Progress),
-Javascript,
-HTML,
 C#

 Projects: